fzyzcjy/flutter_rust_bridge/website/docs/manual/miscellaneous/02-web-cross-origin.md

 ## Background

-When using Rust (WASM) and Flutter on the web platform, the web server needs to respond with the following headers:
+When using Rust (WASM) and Flutter on the web platform, the web server needs to respond with the following headers to enable shared buffers:

 - `Cross-Origin-Opener-Policy`: `same-origin`
 - `Cross-Origin-Embedder-Policy`: `credentialless` OR `require-corp` (Safari seems to need `require-corp`)

+Cross-origin isolated documents have less restrictions on advanced features, such as asynchronous WASM which utilize shared buffers.
+You can read more about crossOriginIsolation [here](https://developer.mozilla.org/en-US/docs/Web/API/Window/crossOriginIsolated).

 ## When `flutter run`